MachidoTheKid/WireWorldGPU/README.md

 2) Electron Heads always become Electron Tails.
 3) Electron Tail Becomes Wire.
 4) Wire stays Wire unless it has 2 or more neighbours that are Electron Heads.
 It becomes an Electron Head in that case.

+## Running The Project
+Download the project and open it up in Unity Version 2020.1.17f1.
+In the Scenes folder, locate and open the "Demo" scene.
+Hit the Play button.
+Select the Plane in the object hierarchy and ensure that update is toggled.
+The WireWorld Cellular Automata should start running.
+Left click with the mouse to turn any cell into a wire(orange).
+Right click a cell to set it to empty(black).